JakimPL/ChipSequencer/README.md

 To install NASM for DOS, use `make nasm`.

+### aPACK

+_aPACK_ is a DOS 16-bit executable compressor written by [Jørgen Ibsen](https://ibsensoftware.com/products_aPACK.html) that is being used for reducing the executable size.

 ### Code formatters

 * `nasmfmt`
 * `pre-commit`

 To install all of these, run `make install`.

+### Build & compile

+The project consists of two parts:
+* assembly DOS code
+* tracker source code

+To prepare a workspace, run the `build.sh` script.
+After successful preparation, one can build the project via `make build` or, simply, `make`.
+The executable should be created in the `bin` directory.

+To compile only DOS sources, use `compile.bat` script.
+It should create a DOS executable.

 ## Configuration